angularnineteen/angularnineteen.github.io/public/notes/2024/12/09/our-problem.typ

   People will not look forward to posterity, who never look backward to their ancestors.
 ]

-we seem to be having trouble learning an important lesson here.
+We seem to be having trouble learning an important lesson here.
 When we learn a technology lesson, we tend not to forget it.
 The invention of the integrated circuit in 1959 was a breakthrough that launched a new paradigm in modern computing.
 This isn't the kind of thing we forget, finding ourselves accidentally going back to making computers with vacuum tubes.